-Over the next thirty years, Bruce would extend his research to include food plants from around the world, gathering data on their nutritional values, how and where they can be grown, including weather conditions, and ultimately, how they can be used to help end malnutrition in the country’s population, ‘providing “a truly sustainable self-help solution to hunger, malnutrition and achieving food security”.
+Over the next fourty years, Bruce would extend his research to include food plants from around the world, gathering data on their nutritional values, how and where they can be grown, including weather conditions, and ultimately, how they can be used to help end malnutrition in the country’s population, providing a truly sustainable self-help solution to hunger, malnutrition and achieving food security.

-During the course of his work, Bruce has created a database of over 27,500 edible plants, which has become the world’s most complete and comprehensive database.
+During the course of his work, Bruce has created a continually growing database of over 30,000 edible plants, which has become the world’s most comprehensive database of its kind.

-Continuing to grow and help developing countries, Food Plants International teamed with Rotary in June 2007 to create the Food Plant Solutions project, which provides developing countries with information on how “…to grow the most nutritious and viable food plants in their environment”.
+Food Plants International teamed with Rotary in June 2007 to create the Food Plant Solutions project, which provides countries and regions with information on how to grow the most nutritious and viable food plants in their environment.

-In January 2016 Australia rightly recognised the significance of Bruce’s work awarding him an Officer of the Order of Australia.
-Food Plant Solutions is under-pinned by the FPI database as we recognise and appreciate the immense value of Bruce’s work.
-We have the ability to provide self-sustainable solutions that empowers local people to make informed choices about what plants to grow that will nutritiously feed their family and this is due to Bruce.
+In January 2016, Australia rightly recognised the significance of Bruce’s work awarding him an Officer of the Order of Australia.
+The work of Food Plant Solutions is under-pinned by Bruce’s Food Plants International database, and we recognise and appreciate the immense value of Bruce’s work.
+Our ability to provide sustainable solutions that empower local people to make informed choices about what plants to grow and eat, that will nutritiously feed their family, is due to Bruce.